Recycling Victoria market insights reports

 - Large-scale pulping capacity for recovered paper, either separately or integrated with virgin or recycled fibre manufacturing.

 - Procurement of locally manufactured recycled products to encourage reprocessing investment.

-- Implementation of new kerbside glass collection and container deposit scheme (CDS) collected glass over the next couple of years, coupled with increased recycled content targets.
+- Opportunities associated with the implementation of kerbside glass collection and the container deposit scheme (CDS) collected glass over the next couple of years, coupled with increased recycled content targets.